-The Developmental Mathematics classes at Galveston College are designed to refresh and strengthen students’ basic math and algebra skills.
-They help students brush up on – and sometimes to learn for the first time – the math that they will need to be successful in their first college level math class.
-A placement test score plus the date and grade from the student’s last math class help determine the most appropriate course level for that student.
+Developmental Mathematics classes at Galveston College are designed to refresh and strengthen students’ basic math and algebra skills.
+The courses, available in either 8 or 16 week sessions, help students brush up on – and sometimes to learn for the first time – the math that they will need to be successful in their first college level math class.
+A placement test score plus the date and grade from the student’s last math class determine the most appropriate course level for that student.

 Every student buys a MyMathLabs PLUS code that gives access to the class assignments, an online textbook, and other online resources.
 Each assignment has a due date, including homework (open book with online help), 5 question section quizzes related to each homework assignment, chapter quizzes, 5 timed exams throughout the semester, and a comprehensive final exam.
-Students may work ahead as quickly as they can on these assignments.
+Students may work at their own pace on these assignments.

 Each course requires that the student earn an overall average of 70% to receive credit for it.

 Carolyn Harnsberry, M.S.

 MATH 0106, Intermediate Algebra Foundations (Prerequisites: MATH 0308): An independent study course intended for students who successfully complete MATH 0308 and decide to switch to an algebra-intensive pathway.
 The course includes the study of relations and functions, inequalities, algebraic expressions and equations (absolute value, polynomial, radical, rational), with a special emphasis on linear and quadratic expressions and equations.